Bagalur, Hosur

-Bagalur is a town in the Hosur taluk of Krishnagiri district, Tamil Nadu state, India.
+Bagalur is a town on the banks of the Ponnaiyar river and is in the Hosur taluk of Krishnagiri district, Tamil Nadu state, India.
 The nearest city is Hosur, which is located 10 km away.
-This village is 5 km from the state of Karnataka.
+This town is 5 km from the state of Karnataka.

 In 2025, TamilNadu government converted Bagalur from Gram Panchayat to Nagar Panchayat.
 In February 2025, Bagalur also got a new sub-registrar office with jurisdiction over 67 villages.

 Education

 Bagalur is rich in educational institutions which includes 4 Government Schools and 7 Private educational institutions.